microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraTenantDetail.md

 ```

 ## Description
-this cmdlet is used to set various contact details for a tenant.
+This cmdlet is used to set various contact details for a tenant.

 ## Examples